 - 7.1.
 Closed wheel vehicles that are in compliance with current general competition rules or National time trial rules are allowable. - 7.2.
-Convertible vehicles operating with the factory roll over protection system are allowable. - 7.3.
-Other convertibles should have either a factory hardtop or a 4 point roll bar. - 7.4.
+Convertible vehicles operating with an SCCA approved factory roll over protection system are allowable.
+(NA and NB Miata hard tops are approved) - 7.3.
+Other convertibles shall have a 4-point roll bar. - 7.4.
 Drivers of open / targa top vehicles are required run with arm restraints or with the top up. - 7.5.
 Others may be allowed on a conditional basis if approved by the Event Lead.
 Get confirmation from the MiDiv TT Divisional Administrator before the competition weekend to ensure compliance.